 Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

-In this tutorial, we'll build a blog application using Nuxt.js and Sanity.io, and deploy it on Cloudflare Pages.
-Nuxt.js is a powerful static site generator built on the frontend framework Vue.js, and Sanity.io is a headless CMS tool built for managing your application's data without needing to maintain a database.
+In this tutorial, you will build a blog application using Nuxt.js and Sanity.io and deploy it on Cloudflare Pages.
+Nuxt.js is a powerful static site generator built on the front-end framework Vue.js.
+Sanity.io is a headless CMS tool built for managing your application's data without needing to maintain a database.

-To begin, we'll create a new Sanity project, and create our first Sanity project.
-We'll use one of Sanity's templates, the blog template, but if you'd like to do something differently, you can modify the schema or pick a custom template.
+To begin, create a new Sanity project, using one of Sanity's templates, the blog template.
+If you would like to customize your configuration, you can modify the schema or pick a custom template.

 When you create a Sanity project, you can choose to use one of their pre-defined schemas.
-Schemas describe the shape of your data in your Sanity dataset -- if you were to starting a brand new project, you may choose to initialize the schema from scratch, but for now, select the "Blog" schema.
+Schemas describe the shape of your data in your Sanity dataset -- if you were to start a brand new project, you may choose to initialize the schema from scratch, but for now, select the Blog schema.

 With your project created, you can navigate into the folder and start up the studio locally: